interbit/docs-interbit/examples/simple-platform/run.md

 1. Click the **New OAuth App** button to create a new OAuth app and configure it.

-1. In the **Application name** field, give the app a name of your choosing, e.g. `Interbit Test App`.
+1. In the **Application name** field, give the app a name of your choice, e.g. `Interbit Test App`.

 1. Fill in the **Homepage URL** field with any URL.
 Any URL will do since we